Uvalde CISD board meets for second meeting since Robb Elementary shooting

 A new report said police may have assumed that those classroom doors were locked and the shooter could not have locked the doors from the inside.
 Pete Arredondo had said previously that he went through a ring of keys provided by a janitor in order to try and gain entry.
 The new report said that he was instead trying other doors nearby in an attempt to locate a master key.

 The classroom doors at Robb Elementary are designed to lock automatically when they are closed.
-The only way to open them locked doors is with a key from the outside, the report.
+The only way to open them is with a key from the outside, the report.

-The agenda for the board meeting includes "prospective gifts, donations, security items" and a possible "security audit."
-The agenda does not mention the Chief Arredondo.
+The agenda for the Monday board meeting includes "prospective gifts, donations, security items" and a possible "security audit."
+The agenda does not mention Chief Arredondo.